srirambaskaran/distributed-community-detection/README.md

 # Distributed Implementation of Community Detection Algorithm

+The objective is to efficiently calculate edge betweenness centrality and optimize modularity to do community detection.

 This is a distributed implementation of popular Girvan-Newman algorithm for community detection.
 The algorithm and paper have been linked [here](https://arxiv.org/pdf/cond-mat/0112110.pdf).

-### Abstract from the paper:

-> A number of recent studies have focused on the statistical properties of networked systems such as social networks and the World-Wide Web.
-Researchers have concentrated particularly on a few properties which seem to be common to many networks: **the small-world property, power-law degree distributions, and network transitivity**.
-In this paper, we highlight another property which is found in many networks, the property of community structure, in which **network nodes are joined together in tightly-knit groups between which there are only looser connections**.
+## Possible Usecases

+- Identify tight knit groups in the network, provide customized services to them.
+- Provide recommendations for movies based on the community structures.
+- Identify evolving communities.
+Influencers in communities who have high **note-betweenness centrality**.

 ### Edge-Betweenness Centrality

-It is defined by the number of shortest _paths_ between any two nodes that go through a given edge.
+It is defined by the **_number of shortest paths_** between any two nodes that go through a given edge.
 This applies to both directed and undirected graphs.

+Calculating number of shortest paths requirs computing **all pair shortest paths** for a given graph.
+Asymptotic

 ### Modulartiy